granjaluisf/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      ## Hey, I’m Luis.

+      #### I am originally from Ecuador, but I grew up in Chicago.
+Currently I
+      am based in Kansas City, MO, where I am a post-bacc in computer science, preparing for a masters in data science and analytics at the University of Missouri-Kansas City.
+When I’m not studying, I love potlucks with my family and friends, practicing the guitar, and watching sci-fi/action films.

     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/DSC01127_optimized_1000.jpeg
-      altText: Hero image
+      altText: Image
     styles:
       self:
         height: auto